 McFarland explains fear as a motivational state triggered by particular stimuli that give rise to defensive behavior or escape.
-Fear is one the primary motivators because of it’s life-saving function.
-Newborn and infants show innate fear responses to particular stimuli that may harm them.
-Environmental disturbances require habituation.
+Fear is one of the primary motivators because of its life-saving function.
+Newborns and infants show innate fear responses to particular stimuli that may harm them.
+Also, environmental disturbances require habituation.
 Their fear of novelty loses its strength gradually and only comes back much later when trying new ways amounts to the spending of more energy (heavily penalized in nature) than doing it as they always have done.

 Fear sometimes occurs in conjunction with other motivators.
-Approach-escape conflicts are typical examples and result often in displacement behavior as, for example, self-grooming.
+Approach-escape conflicts are typical examples and often result in displacement behavior as, for instance, self-grooming.
 We may argue that displacement behavior indicates the kind of fear that psychologists call anxiety.
-However, ethology does not need to introduce a new term because its definition of fear includes the biological aspects of anxiety.
+However, ethologists need not introduce a new term because the definition of fear includes the biological aspects of anxiety.

 Even if anxiety and fear are probably distinct emotional states, there may be some common aspects in their brain and behavioral mechanisms.
 As Barlow says, anxiety may just be a more elaborate form of fear enabling the individual with an increased capacity to adapt and plan for the future.
 In Steimer’s words, “If this is the case, we can expect that part of the fear-mediating mechanisms elaborated during evolution to protect the individual from an immediate danger have been somehow ‘recycled’ to develop the sophisticated systems required to protect us from more distant or virtual threats.”

-When describing animal behavior it is more useful to refer to fear and fearful behavior than anxiety.
-We must also bear in mind that fearful is an adjective of behavior.
+When describing animal behavior, it is more useful to refer to fear and fearful behavior than anxiety.
+Additionally, we must bear in mind that fearful is an adjective of behavior.
 To label a particular animal as fearful might be to go over the top.
 An animal may show fearful behavior, and rightly so, in certain situations and not in others.

-Two important aspects of fear: (1) Fearful behavior has genetic and learned components, and (2) not seldom, our pets show fearful behavior because we have taught them that without being aware.
-These are the topics for next time.
-Watch this space (as they say).
+Two essential aspects of fear: (1) Fearful behavior has genetic and learned components, and (2) not seldom, our pets show fearful behavior because we have taught them that without being aware.
+These are the topics for the following article.